kes/blog/content/posts/this-is-now.md

       | ^~~~
 ```

 Notice that this is just a warning.
 (You still get an `a.out` file.)
-If you don't want to see these
-warnings you can alias cc like this: alias cc="gcc -w"/.
-And for that matter if you want to compile
-files without the `.c` extension you could alias like this: alias cc="gcc -x c -w" The `-w` flag says to
-ignore warnings, and the `-x` flag says to use the C compiler.
+If you don't want to (ever) see these warnings you can alias cc like this: alias cc="gcc -w"/.
+And for that matter if you want to compile files without the `.c` extension you could alias like this: alias cc="gcc -x c -w" The `-w` flag says to ignore warnings, and the `-x` flag says to use the C compiler.
 So, it's up to you.
 I think I'll just
 leave well-enough alone and put up with seeing the warnings.

 Okay, where were we?
 Oh, yes, compiling creates an executable file called `a.out`.
-You may have to
-`chmod` it (`man chmod`), like this:
+You may have to `chmod` it (`man chmod`), like this:

 {{< highlight bash >}}
 chmod 755 a.out